potoshk/potos-docs/docs/develop/build_chain.md

 ## Introduction

-This guide walks you through the process of instantiating a configurable local Universal BCOS blockchain network, deploying a smart contract to it.
+This guide walks you through the process of instantiating a configurable local FISCO BCOS blockchain network, deploying a smart contract to it.

 ## Step 1.
 Install dependencies